markus-pettersen/book_database/README.md

 * SQLite3
 * Pandas

-It is also necessary to have a folder called 'data' in the directory before running the program.
+It is also necessary to have a folder called 'data' in the directory.
+The program creates this folder if it does not exists.

 ## Usage
 User selects different options given on the menu by entering digits.
 Most necessary information is given in the menu.
 The user also has the ability to manually reset the database